aces/Loris/modules/imaging_uploader/README.md

 `.tgz`, `.tar.gz` or `.zip`.
 - The filename should follow the:
 `PSCID_CandID_VisitLabel_OptionalSuffix` naming convention
-- It is expected that the candidate and visit are already created in the database.
+- It is expected that the candidate and timepoint are already created in the database.